Khao San Road: The Backpacker Street in Bangkok

 Why Khao San Road is so famous

 Somehow, Khao San Road has always been a point of attraction in Bangkok.
-The mix of stores, street food stalls, bars and restaurants fills the street with life around the clock.
+The mixture of stores, street food stalls, bars and restaurants fills the street with life around the clock.
 However, Khao San Road only became a must-see for every backpacker in 1996 with the novel “The Beach” by Alex Garland.
-In the book, the protagonist begins his Thailand trip right here amidst the hustle and bustle of cheap bars and debauched nightlife.
-The later film version with Leonardo DiCaprio did the rest and the myth around the Khao San Road was born.
+In the book, the protagonist begins his trip to Thailand right here in the middle of the hustle and bustle of cheap bars and debauched nightlife.
+The later film adaptation with Leonardo DiCaprio did the rest and the myth surrounding Khao San Road was born.

-Are you also planning a trip through Southeast Asia right now?
+Are you also planning a trip to Southeast Asia?

-Here you can find all my articles about Bangkok and Thailand!
+You can find all my articles about Bangkok and Thailand here

 Khao San Road: Now for everyone